codenotary/codenotary.io/src/pages/blog/vmware-vsphere-why-checking-numa-configuration-is-so-important-2.md

 As virtual machines migrate between hosts on a regular basis and only a few people are capable of watching 10 esxtop views live while trackikng the VM location, you need software that focus on NUMA.

-CNIL Metrics and Logs is a software that runs within a few minutes in your VMware vSphere environment and immediately starts monitoring the NUMA KPIs and tracks these metrics over time.
+Metrics and Logs is a software that runs within a few minutes in your VMware vSphere environment and immediately starts monitoring the NUMA KPIs and tracks these metrics over time.

 ![NUMA-ML](/images/blog/numa-KPIs.png)